dopecodez/Wikipedia/README.md

 - Get a summary for a page which contains the intro and main image optimized for web and mobile with the new wikipedia [REST APIs](https://en.wikipedia.org/api/rest_v1/#/)
 - Fetch article content
 - Find all links/images/categories in a page
+- Gets all the relevant events that happened on a particular day.
+You can further filter this by [event type][7]
 - Find related articles from the given article
 - Find articles by geographical location
 - Supports switching languages